 There are multiple options, both on and off campus as noted above, for a victim seeking treatment for injuries, preventative treatment for sexually transmitted infections, and other health services.
 Victims of sexual/gender-based misconduct or interpersonal violence should consider seeking medical attention as soon as possible at the closest emergency room.
-Victims who agree to have forensic evidence collection conducted as part of their care can locate hospitals with such emergency rooms in the Supportive Resources section of this Policy or by calling Campus Police, available 24 hours a day, at 508-565-5100 (non-emergency) or (508) 565-5555 (emergency).
+Victims who agree to have forensic evidence collection conducted as part of their care can locate hospitals with such emergency rooms in the Supportive Resources section of this Policy or by calling Campus Police, available 24 hours a day, at 508-565-1000 or 911.
 Signature Healthcare Brockton Hospital, which employs SANE (Sexual Assault Nurse Examiner) nurses, has the ability to complete a sexual assault evidence kit to preserve evidence that could be helpful in proving that a crime occurred or could be helpful in obtaining an order of protection.